Economy of Sweden: Government

 The government budget has improved dramatically from a record deficit of more than 12% of GDP in 1993.
 In the last decade, from 1998 to present, the government has run a surplus every year, except for 2003 and 2004.
 The surplus for 2011 is expected to be 99 billion ($15b) kronor.
 The new, strict budget process with spending ceilings set by the Riksdag, and a constitutional change to an independent Central Bank, have greatly improved policy credibility.

 From the perspective of longer-term fiscal sustainability, the long-awaited reform of old-age pensions entered into force in 1999.
 This entails a far more robust system vis-à-vis adverse demographic and economic trends, which should keep the ratio of total pension disbursements to the aggregate wage bill close to 20% in the decades ahead.
 Taken together, both fiscal consolidation and pension reform have brought public finances back on a sustainable footing.
 Gross public debt, which jumped from 43% of GDP in 1990 to 78% in 1994, stabilised around the middle of the 1990s and started to come down again more significantly beginning in 1999.
 In 2000 it fell below the key level of 60% and had declined to a level of 35% of GDP as of 2010.

 Companies

 In 2022, the sector with the highest number of companies registered in Sweden was the services sector with 457,044 companies followed by finance, insurance, and real estate with 184,377 companies.
 The construction sector is well-developed in Sweden, with significant development in the level of sub-contracting within the industry since the 1980s.

+Other major companies headquartered in Sweden include Spotify, IKEA, Mojang, Volvo, Ericsson, H&M, and Scandinavian Airlines.